Inflectra/rapise-documentation/docs/RVL/Actions.md

     4. **User Variables**

-*Object tree* contains list of available objects, including:
+The *Object Tree* contains a list of available objects, including:

-1. *Local objects* (1) learned recorded or learned from the application under test.
+1. *Local objects* (1): Objects recorded or learned from the application under test.

-2. *Global object*.
-Always available set of objects containing most common utility functions and operations.
+2. *Global objects*: A set of always-available objects containing common utility functions and operations.

-3. *Functions*.
-Represent global JavaScript functions.
-Each time you define a global function in .user.js file it becomes available for calling from RVL with special object ID Functions.
+3. *Functions*: Global JavaScript functions.
+Each time you define a global function in a `.user.js` file, it becomes available to be called from RVL with the special object ID `Functions`.

 === "Screenshot"
     ![Functions](./img/Actions_Functions.png)